JMSLab/eventstudyr/cran-comments.md

 ## Package changes

- * fixed a bug in `ComputeShifts()` that caused function to fail for unbalanced panels
- * changed maintainer
+ * Implemented patch updates for compatibility with `ggplot2` 3.6.0